Board Member Duties

 8. Complete all 990 tax reports and any other reports as required by the 501(c)(3) filing.

-10. Attend all audit committee meetings and provide all financial information and answer any financial questions.
+9. Attend all audit committee meetings and provide all financial information and answer any financial questions.

-14. Assist the Conference Chair with the financial arrangements for conferences.
+11. Assist the Conference Chair with the financial arrangements for conferences.

-16. Bring any unusual expenses to the Board’s attention and request Board approval before making payments.
+12. Bring any unusual expenses to the Board’s attention and request Board approval before making payments.

-18. Develop financial reports for each Board meeting.
+13. Develop financial reports for Board meetings.

-20. Maintain LEEF’s insurance policies.
+14. Maintain LEEF’s insurance policies.

-21. Provide consistent, open path of communication with the bookkeeper and review bookkeeping reports monthly.
+15. Provide consistent, open path of communication with the bookkeeper and review bookkeeping reports monthly.

 Directors shall: